Denver-class cruiser: Refits

-By 1918 the forwardmost casemated pair of 5-inch guns had been removed for a total of eight.
+By 1918, the forwardmost casemated pair of 5-inch guns had been removed for a total of eight.
 By 1921 a 3"/50 caliber (76 mm) anti-aircraft gun was added.
 The 6-pounders remained at this time; the 1-pounders and the machine guns had probably been removed.

 Service

-Most of the class served in Latin America and the Caribbean on missions ranging from protection of American citizens and interests, disaster relief, and diplomatic negotiations to military intervention.
+Most of the class served in Latin America and the Caribbean on missions ranging from the protection of American citizens and interests, disaster relief, and diplomatic negotiations to military intervention.
 Galveston and Chattanooga served primarily on the Asiatic Station based in the Philippines until World War I, when they were convoy escorts.
 Shortly after the war Galveston and Des Moines served in the North Russia Intervention, and Galveston patrolled the Caribbean 1924–30.

-In January 1924 Tacoma grounded and was lost at Blanquilla Reef near Veracruz, Mexico.
+In January 1924, Tacoma ran aground and was lost at Blanquilla Reef near Veracruz, Mexico.

-Two of the class were decommissioned in 1921, with the rest decommissioned by early 1931.
+Two of the classes were decommissioned in 1921, with the rest decommissioned by early 1931.
 All were scrapped by late 1933 to comply with the limits of the Washington and London Naval Treaties.

 Legacy

 Chattanoogas bell was at a now-closed American Legion post in Shelbyville, Tennessee from the 1930s until the 2010s.
 In late 2015 was at the National Medal of Honor Museum in the Northgate Mall, and soon will be incorporated into a memorial to the victims of the attack on the recruiting station at Chattanooga, Tennessee.

-The original ship's bell from the USS Tacoma (C-18), is currently on display at the War Memorial Park in Tacoma, WA.
+The original ship's bell from the USS Tacoma (C-18) is currently on display at the War Memorial Park in Tacoma, WA.